 Ricotta cheesecake recipe with ricotta cheese, heavy cream, and lemon.

-The ricotta cheesecake filling is made by mixing ricotta with heavy cream, sugar, and egg yolks, all ingredients common to Italian cuisine.
+This cheesecake filling is made by mixing ricotta with heavy cream, sugar, and egg yolks, all ingredients common to Italian cuisine.
+It is baked and without cream cheese, as we don’t use it frequently.
+The filling has lemon, both juice and zest, giving it a delicious and delicate flavor.

-If you are looking for a traditional Italian ricotta cheesecake recipe, then you should check out the Sicilian ricotta cheesecake recipe here.
+*If you are looking for a traditional Italian ricotta cheesecake recipe, you should check the Sicilian ricotta cheesecake recipe here.

 ricotta cheesecake recipe with ricotta cheese